salesforcecli/plugin-orchestrator/messages/appframework.update.app.md

 # error.UpdateError.Actions

-- Verify that you have permission to modify applications in the target org
+- Verify that you have permission to modify apps in the target org
 - Check that both the app and template exist and are accessible
-- Ensure AppFramework is enabled in your org
+- Ensure Data Cloud and Tableau Next are enabled in your org
 - Try using a different API version with --api-version
 - Verify your authentication and org connection are valid

 # error.InsufficientPermissions

-You don't have permission to update applications in this org.
+You don't have permission to update apps in this org.

 # error.InsufficientPermissions.Actions

-- Contact your Salesforce administrator to request application modification permissions
+- Contact your Salesforce admin to request app modification permissions
 - Verify you're connected to the correct org with --target-org
-- Ensure AppFramework is enabled in your org
+- Ensure Data Cloud and Tableau Next are enabled in your org
-- Check that your user profile has the necessary AppFramework permissions
+- Check that your user profile has the AppFrameworkManageApp user permission

 # examples